shivlloyd/markSeven-valyrian-translation-app/README.md

 ### OR

-[Click here ](https://m7-valyrian-translate.netlify.app/)to see the project in action.
+[Click here ](https://m7-valyrian-translate.netlify.app/)to see the app in action.

 ## Credits